Convert your Windows PC into a Home Theater

 When running the installer, there are no specific items you need to select.
 If you are satisfied with the defaults, you can just press the Next button until the installation begins.
 Once the installation completes, the Zoom Player Install Center application starts automatically.
 If you chose not to automatically start the Install Center, you can always run the Install Center from the Windows "Start (button) / Programs / Zoom Player" folder.

-When running the Install Center, you will be asked to connect to the internet to allow the Install Center to retrieve the latest list of available components (decoders, subtitle filters, etc) your system needs to play the many available media formats.
-Once presented with the list, all outdated or missing components will be highlighted (in bold text).
 Simply click the "Install Selected" button and the Install Center will automatically Download, Install and Configure the components for you.
 When the installation process ends, a dialog will notify you of a successful installation and once you click OK, the component list will be refreshed, indicating that the installed components have been properly identified as the latest version.

-Please note that it is important that to run the Install Center prior to running Zoom Player for the first time, as Zoom Player scans your system on its initial run for installed components and automatically configures itself to use the best available components.
+Please note that it is important to run the Install Center prior to running Zoom Player for the first time, as Zoom Player scans your system on its initial run for installed components and automatically configures itself to use the best available components.
 If you install additional components at a later time, you can have Zoom Player re-scan your system and use the updated components by going to the Options Dialog (Ctrl+"O" or through the right-click context menu) and under the "Playback / Smart Play" section, click on the "Auto-Configure" button.

 Step #2 - Initial Configuration: